aleph314/Projects/EDA/README.md

 finding very low p-values that suggested that all of the above are related.

-In particular, we found that using this analysis method ratings and movies' success are related, in contrast with what we found out using non-binned ratings and ROI.
+In particular, we found out that using this analysis method ratings and movies' success are related, in contrast with what we found out using non-binned ratings and ROI.

 ![Heatmap](figures/heatmap.png)

 ## Lessons Learned

-In contrast with my first impression of ratings not being related to financial success, using a different approach I found out that there is a relation between them: the lesson learned here is that it is worth diving deeper into an analysis and trying different approaches before drawing any conclusion.
+In contrast with our first impression of ratings not being related to financial success, using a different approach we found out that there is a relation between them: the lesson learned here is that it is worth diving deeper into an analysis and trying different approaches before drawing any conclusion.

 ## Further Analysis

 What we would have done further if we had more time and data:

 1. Add some data about actors and directors, such as sex and age or their medium pay.
-2. Add data about the movies' DVD release dates, initial week revenues and more.
+2. Add data about the movies' DVD release dates, first week revenues and more.
 3. Analyze ratings from other websites.
 4. Analyze the effectiveness of combination of genres in relation to the financial success of a movie.
 5. Determine if the analysis of the binned quantities is more precise than the one performed in the preliminary EDA.